step-chen/lingma_auto_continue/README.md

 ## Template Files

 The tool looks for these template files by default:
-- `templates/continue_button_line_light.png` - LINGMA title and Continue button line in light theme
+- `templates/continue_button_line_light.png` - Button line area with title and button in light theme
-- `templates/continue_button_line_dark.png` - LINGMA title and Continue button line in dark theme
+- `templates/continue_button_line_dark.png` - Button line area with title and button in dark theme
-- `templates/continue_button_light.png` - Continue button only in light theme
+- `templates/continue_button_light.png` - Button only in light theme
-- `templates/continue_button_dark.png` - Continue button only in dark theme
+- `templates/continue_button_dark.png` - Button only in dark theme

+Note: Although the default template names refer to "continue button", this tool can actually be used to automatically click any button by replacing these template images with screenshots of your target button.

 ## Notes

 1. The template images should match the actual button appearance as accurately as possible
 2. If the screen resolution or scaling ratio changes, you may need to recreate the template images
 3. The script needs to run in a graphical interface environment
-4. Ensure the VSCode window is visible on the screen
+4. Ensure the target window is visible on the screen
 5. Having multiple templates for different themes increases detection accuracy
 6. Configuration file makes it easy to customize behavior without modifying code